Mammoth Cave, Kentucky

 Tree trunks are submerged in a swollen Green River

-My second and final night at Mammoth Cave Camp Ground I bolted awake from a nightmare at 4:30 a.m.
-I dreamt that I went to sleep in my tent at my campsite, only to wake up in my tent but in a faraway and unfamiliar place that someone else had moved me to.
+My second and final night at Mammoth Cave Camp Ground I bolted awake 4:30 a.m.
+I had dreamt that I went to sleep in my tent at my campsite, only to wake up in my tent but in a faraway and unfamiliar place that someone else had moved me to.
 In the dream I felt drugged and repeatedly attempted to ask where I was, and the man who had moved me continued to dodge the question, making me feel increasingly trapped, the walls of the tent moving in and getting smaller.
 I dreamt this same dream in a loop for what felt like eternity.

 Then I went from dream state to fully awake in a fraction of a second.
 My senses were operating at 200%, working hard to detect what external stimulus had interrupted my dream loop.
 A rhythmic sound.